• Skip to primary navigation

 2. Save Money

-You can make your own cleaner for way less money than you would spend on a commercial cleaner.
-Even if not, I would still prefer to make my own for the other benefits.
+You can make your own cleaner for way less money than you’d spend on a commercial cleaner.
+Even if it’s not cheaper, I’d still prefer to make my own for the other benefits.

 3. Clean Up the Environment